nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 Keywords: Simulation, Variance reduction, Monte Carlo methods, Importance Sampling, Markov Chain Monte Carlo, Sequential Monte Carlo

-Here is the official link: http://www.ltcc.ac.uk/courses/advanced-computational-methods-in-statistics/
+This course is under construction to be delivering in Oct 2020 for [LTCC](http://www.ltcc.ac.uk/).
+Here is the official link of the course: http://www.ltcc.ac.uk/courses/advanced-computational-methods-in-statistics/

-Syllabus:
+# Introduction

+basics of Monte Carlo

+# Outline

 * Introduction to simulation